 Until recently Austin was considered a very affordable place to live.
 However, as one might expect, Austin's exponential growth has strained resources and created a high demand for housing, resulting in rising costs.
-It's important to keep in mind that Texas does not have income tax, which reduces the overall cost of living.
+It's important to keep in mind that Texas does not have an income tax, which reduces the overall cost of living.

 Because Austin has grown so much in such a short time we found that economic data was inconsistent, with many sources reporting wildly different figures.
-Because of this it was quite difficult to accurately rank the cost of living in Austin.
+Because of this, it was quite difficult to accurately rank the cost of living in Austin.
 Ultimately we decided to report the average of the different figures that were reported from reputable sources.

 - Cost of Living: 9.2% Above Nat'l Average

 - Median Home Price: $274,000